 Many people have a strong attachment to Kosciuszko National Park.
 Local Aboriginal communities have deep cultural connections and many non-Aboriginal people have links to the land associated with previous and present uses.
 The park has a rich Aboriginal and European history and in some cases, the mountains, their people and their exploits have become part of Australian folklore and helped shape our national identity.

 The park is one of the most popular national parks in New South Wales.
-Although recreational activities undertaken in the park include vehicle-based sightseeing, bushwalking, fishing, canoeing, cycling and caving, the seasonal presence of snow is a main drawcard for many visitors.
-In winter, the alpine resorts become the focus of visitor activities.
+Recreational activities undertaken in the park include vehicle-based sightseeing, bushwalking, cycling, fishing, canoeing, and caving.
+While winter presence of snow is a main drawcard for many visitors when the alpine resorts become the focus of visitor activities, summer activities, including cycling, are growing strongly.

 This plan of management has been prepared to provide a framework to guide the long-term management of the broad range of values contained in the park.
 It contains a suite of actions to be undertaken by the NSW National Parks and Wildlife Service (NPWS) and other organisations to protect and conserve the values of the park.

-These amendments should be read in conjunction with the Kosciuszko National Park Plan of Management (2006):
+These amendments are included in the Kosciuszko National Park Plan of Management (2006):

 Proposed Horse Riding in Wilderness Amendments to Plans of Management for Far South Coast Escarpment Parks, Kosciuszko National Park and Mummel Gulf National Park and State Conservation Area (2016).
-Public exhibition for this document was from 16 September 2016 to 31 October 2016.
+Public exhibition for this amendment was from 16 September 2016 to 31 October 2016 and is yet to be adopted.

 These annual implementation reports are a requirement under Chapter 16 of the Kosciuszko National Park Plan of Management (2006).
 They chart trends in the condition of the park's values and the progress of the management plan’s implementation.